 Let’s look at some other expenses Business Interruption coverage can’t address.

 Say your coffee shop is damaged by a fire and forced to temporarily close its doors.
 Even though a fire usually falls under events covered by Property Insurance, your Business Interruption Insurance won't pay for every cost your recovering business may incur.

-Your Business Income Insurance policy probably won't provide coverage for:
+Your Business Income Insurance policy usually won't provide coverage for:

 - Utilities.
-In most cases, utilities aren't covered because utility service typically shuts off when the location can't be used for business.
+In most cases, utilities aren't covered because utility service is typically stopped when the location can't be used for business.

 - Income that isn't documented.
 If your business is steadily growing, it's important to document several months of revenue so the insurance company can compensate you adequately.
-You won't be reimbursed for income that's unaccounted for.
+You won't be reimbursed for unaccounted income.

 - Losses from partial closures.
 If access to your business is limited but not completely eliminated by property damage, you usually can't receive Business Interruption benefits.
 For example, say a windstorm causes a tree to fall onto your business's stockroom.
-While your stockroom's roof needs repairs, you're still able operate and remain open for customers.
-Learn more about that in the blog post "New England Snow and Business Interruption."
+While your stockroom's roof needs repairs, you're still able to operate and remain open for customers.

 - Losses from closures caused by non-covered damages.
 As mentioned earlier, most Property Insurance policies don't cover flood damage.
 The same goes for earthquake damage.
 And remember, you can't receive income coverage when you voluntarily close (e.g., for a family emergency or vacation).